Toxikuu/to/README.md

 NOT WORKING ON IT YET.
 PROBABLY NOT SOON.
 NO PROMISES.

 ## TODO
+- [ ] Instead of sprinkling `laway` throughout my build scripts, include it in a post-build steps system that runs before QA.
+This system should be similar to QA.
+Probably call it opts.
+Move strip into opts.
+Should allow for stuff like opts=(!strip !la)
 - [x] Add --force for `to build`.
 Make the build not wanna build by default, only building if the pkgfile is newer than the distfile.
 - [x] Make cli modular